ajannat/ajannat/README.md

 </p>

 ### Hi there 👋
-This is Ashraful Jannat, a passionate Software Engineer from Dhaka, Bangladesh.
+This is Ashraful Jannat from Dhaka, Bangladesh.
+Currently I am working as an Assistant Software Engineer at Dynamic Solution Innovators Ltd for more than 1.5 years.

 <!--
 **ajannat/ajannat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+🤔 ⚡
 -->
-- 🔭 I’m currently working on a JAVA EE Application
+- 🔭 Currently working on a JAVA EE Application
-- 🌱 I’m currently learning Node JS and Mongo DB
+- 🌱 Currently learning Node JS and Mongo DB
-- 👯 I’m looking to collaborate on ...
+- 👯 Looking to contribute on open-source projects related to software development
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Open to discussions about software engineering
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 📖 Currently reading some books on JAVA

 ## **LANGUAGES, FRAMEWORKS, TOOLS and OTHERS -**